 Plantation Shutters offer the ultimate in flexibility and sit well with many different decorative styles, from Hamptons or Cottage, right through to modern interiors.
 The distinctive characteristic of shutters is their louvres (or blades) - they provide a strong architectural aesthetic to both the inside and outside of the home, and elevate otherwise plain windows to another level entirely.
 The blades also provide the ultimate in flexibility, allowing you to control the amount of light and heat entering your room, along with the the level of privacy you require.

-Plantation Shutters have always been an important part of our product mix.
-Our recent switch to an Australian made product has certainly attracted a lot of interest.
-So, we thought we'd answer some of those frequently asked questions to help you out.
+DIY Plantation Shutters have always been an important part of our product mix.
+Our Australian made plantation shutters have certainly attracted a lot of interest so we thought we'd answer some of those frequently asked questions to help you out.

 How much do Plantation Shutters cost?

 The cost of shutters depends on the size of your windows.
 Our DIY Plantation Shutters are priced at $249 per square metre, which is a fantastic price for an Australian made product, and one that's hard to beat in today's marketplace.
 You can grab an indicative price for your windows using our online Quick Quote function by entering the width and drop of your window.
 For a more accurate cost, go through the buy process for shutters (this doesn't mean you need to actually buy them, it will just give you an accurate costing based on all the options available).